ivanizag/izilogmcz/README.md

 - 9 slots

 From the Zilog [brochure](https://web.archive.org/web/20170904130919/https://amaus.org/static/S100/zilog/brochure/Zilog%20MCZ-1%20Series%20System.pdf): The Zilog MCZ-1 Microcomputer Systems are a series of general purpose computers providing very high per- formance at a low cost.
 These systems are designed for high reliability and low maintenance.
-The MCZ-1 Systemsr feature the use of the Z80 Microprocessor and its 158 instruction set, a disk based operating system, main stor- ' age capacity for up to 65K bytes of semiconductor memory, and two integral floppy disk drives.
+The MCZ-1 Systems feature the use of the Z80 Microprocessor and its 158 instruction set, a disk based operating system, main stor- ' age capacity for up to 65K bytes of semiconductor memory, and two integral floppy disk drives.
 The MCZ-1 Series consists of units that are free standing, rack mountable and expandable beyond the basic 9 slot card cage